hfortune3/hfortune3/README.md

-## Hello and thanks for stumbling onto my Github profile.
+## Hello and thanks for stumbling onto my Github profile
 ## My name is Halle and I'm here to showcase my programming skills 😎
 <details>